 We can see a similar sentiment expressed by Sri Ramakrishna in that the yearning for Truth or God is the key:

-Sri Ramana Maharshi was always clear on this point too, namely that scriptural study is only useful to point us towards turning within and abiding as the Self.
+Sri Ramana Maharshi was always clear on this point too, namely that scriptural study is only useful to point us towards how to turn within and abide as the Self,, which leads to liberation.
 Let us see what he says in the masterpiece text Guru Vachaka Kovai, the most authoritative text on Sri Ramana’s verbal teachings:

 Those who do not dive into the HeartGuru Vachaka Kovai, verse 391